-Category IV appliances operate with positive vent pressure and therefore require vent systems which are thoroughly sealed.
-They also produce liquid condensate, which is slightly acidic and can cause severe corrosion of ordinary venting materials.
+slightly acidic and can cause severe corrosion of ordinary venting materials.
 Furnace operation can be adversely affected by restrictive vent and combustion air piping.

-The inducer assembly on this furnace can be rotated to vent the flue products out of the top, left or right side.
+The inducer assembly on this furnace can be rotated to vent the flue products out of the left or right side of the furnace.
 This increases the flexibility of which direction the vent pipe can exit the furnace.